JaredVogt/airtable/README.md

 # airtable
 ## Code for Airtable automations
-`airtableExample.js` is an example of an Airtable automation that calls out to a Make webhook.
+`exampleMakeSMS.mjs` is an example of an Airtable automation that calls out to a Make webhook.
+`my`